ettoh/dmsc-visualizer/README.md

 # DMSC Visualizer
-A library to visualize (keplerian) orbital movements of a satellite network in 3D using [OpenGL®](https://www.khronos.org/opengl/) 4.2.\
+A library to visualize (keplerian) orbital movements of a satellite network in 3D using [OpenGL®](https://www.khronos.org/opengl/) 4.2.
-Optimization algorithms to minimize the time needed to perform a set of scheduled intersatellite communications are implemented.
-In particular, the central mass as an obstacle and the necessary turn costs of the satellites are taken into account (algorithmic problem: *Dynamic Minimum Scan Cover*).

 ![example instance](https://raw.githubusercontent.com/wiki/mc-thulu/dmsc-visualizer/web/instance.gif)

-...

 ## Download
 This repository contains submodules for external dependencies.
 When doing a fresh clone, make sure you clone recursively: